 Bone-anchored hearing systems and cochlear implants

-If you have single-sided deafness and another problem—like chronic ear infections or allergies to ear molds—you may need a bone-anchored hearing system.
-You might also consider a bone conduction hearing aid worn with a headband.
-Like TransEar, the device transmits sounds via vibration to the cochlea on the other side.
+If you have single-sided deafness and another problem—like chronic ear infections or allergies to ear molds—you may need a bone-anchored hearing system or a cochlear implant.
 Find out more about bone-anchored hearing and single-sided deafness and how cochlear implants work.

 Drawbacks to CROS hearing aids